nus-cs2113-AY2122S1/ip/docs/README.md

 # Duke User Guide

-Welcome to Duke :penguin: - your personal task manager!
+Welcome to Duke 🐧 - your personal task manager!
 Let's record all your 'tasks' in a 'list'!
 ## Features

 ### Feature-Add

 Adds task to your list
 ### Feature-Done

 Marks a set of tasks as done
 ### Feature-Find

-Returns tasks that have matching keywords
+Return tasks that have matching keywords
 ### Feature-Date

 Returns tasks that have valid dates
 ### Feature-List

 Shows you the current list
 ### Feature-Delete

 Deletes a set of tasks
 ### Feature-Clear

 Clears your list
 ### Feature-Echo

 Echo's your command
 ### Feature-Mascot

-Have a :penguin: mascot repeat after you
+Have a 🐧 mascot repeat after you
+### Feature-Help

+List all of duke's command prefixes and brief description
 ## Usage

 ### `add` - adds task to list

 Adds tasks to a list, line by line, stops when `stop` is called